 Losing a great employee is a clear detriment to the operational efficiency of any cybersecurity organization.
 The detrimental effects are innumerable - drops in morale, employees deal with balancing extra workloads, and the list can go on.

 In addition, the entire recruitment and onboarding process is tedious and costly, which is only compounded by the growing cybersecurity skills gap.
 In the case of cybersecurity, the CISO are made up of hard-to-find talent, who are being contacted almost daily about new career opportunities.

 However, it would be mistaken to focus on how to navigate a retention plan before clearly understanding why good employees leave.
 Unpacking the key reasons why employees find other opportunities are the first step in ensuring that your organization is prepared to keep top performers satisfied and successful.
 Below are some of the most common reasons for employee turnover within an organization.

 Employee Turnover - Causes

-Read the original article on CIO.com
+Read the source article at CIO.com